Anoerak/Anoerak/README.md

 				      languages, frameworks, librairies and get a job!!!
-I am also working on some Open Source project, latest one being one that I have created and called "DevMap" which is a web application to locate devs open to work (Svelte + Symfony).', '2024 - ' : 'I start my first job as a full-stack developer for a Swedish compnay, DynamicSource.
+I am also working on some Open Source project, latest one being one that I have created and called "DevMap" which is a web application to locate devs open to work (Svelte + Symfony).', '2024 - ' : 'I start my first job as a full-stack developer for a company based in Stockholm Sweden.
 				     I could not be more happy and excited.
 The company, the position, the team, everything is perfect to me and I have high hopes for the future :) .'